 In ViewRanger I’ll find the overall route that I am looking to follow.
 The initial screen in ViewRanger looks something like this:

 Once I have found the route I’ll mark it out in detail.
 Most of the time I’ll find that the trail(s) I want to follow are actually marked on the map so creating the route is basically creating a series of waypoints.
 This can be quite tedious but it gives me the track that I’ll be following on the actual hike.
 I can also get some useful information from the track, like the elevation change.
-If you want to get technical I can also export the track as a GPX file and import into another mapping application.
+If you want to get technical I can also export the track as a GPX file and import it into another mapping application.
 But that’s a topic for a different post.

-You can clearly the three mountain passes that this trail goes across, Piute, Muir and Bishop.
+You can clearly the three mountain passes that this trail goes across, Piute, Muir, and Bishop.

 Downloading to IPhone

 Now that I have the route marked, and I’ve also marked the intended camp spots.
-I’ll sync this so I can download it on my Iphone.
+I’ll sync this so I can download it on my iPhone.
 This is what I’ll actually take with me on my trip.
 What’s really important is to download all the required maps for the route area so that you can see all the details when you are offline.
 There’s a convenient option to download all the maps necessary for the trail area.
-Even so I‘ ll double check that this is all working correctly by going into Airplane mode and checking that I have access to all the maps necessary for the entire trail.
+Even so I‘ ll double-check that this is all working correctly by going into Airplane mode and checking that I have access to all the maps necessary for the entire trail.

 I’m now pretty much set from my basic electronic navigation standpoint.
 If I don’t have a paper map, I’ll work out how to get one.
 For most of the Mt.
-Hood area this is not an issue as I already have plenty.
+Hood area, this is not an issue as I already have plenty.
 For this trail I decided I needed a new paper map.
 The National Geographic Mammoth Lakes, Mono Divide map covers the area best.

 Always have a paper map and know how to read it.